Destination: Martha’s Vineyard, Massachusetts, U.S.

 Movie: Jaws, from the book by Peter Benchley

-Along the beach road we were traveling from Vineyard Haven where the ferry arrived from the Woods Hole, MA on the mainland, we spotted a small salt box house right on the narrow beach.
-Some foiliage obscured the sign that identified this as the jaws cottage.
+Along the beach road we were traveling from Vineyard Haven where the ferry arrived from Woods Hole, Massachusetts on the mainland, we spotted a small saltbox house right on the narrow beach.
+Some foliage obscured the sign that identified this as the Jaws cottage.
 A larger sign told us it was for sale.
-We considered buying it, but given the price of houses near the water on the Vineyard go tend to start in “the low millions” as realtors like to say….we think we’ll watch a re-run of Jaws instead.
+We considered buying it, but given the price of houses near the water on the Vineyard tend to start in “the low millions” as realtors like to say….we think we’ll watch a rerun of Jaws instead.

 The movie Jaws may be old enough to be a classic, but people have been living on this island for longer than can currently be traced.
 The first Europeans arrived before 1620, Ira told us.
 So there, Pilgrims!